 I am a people-person.
 By that I mean much more than getting along with my colleagues.
 I pride myself on my bridge-building.
 I act as a liaison between the product development and marketing departments.
 Just last week, I was able to clear up a misunderstanding about a product that could have led to a misleading marketing effort.

 In this case, the response clarifies what “people-person” means to the job applicant.
-In your interview, make that the HR person understands exactly what your strength means to you.
+In your interview, make sure that the HR person understands exactly what your strength means to you.
+This is one of the most commonly shared strengths, so give your answer as much context as possible.
+What is your impact on others?

 I liken myself to a utility player because I am very versatile.
 I can do almost any job in my department.
 In fact, in the last six months I have filled in for two sick leaves while continuing to manage my own workload.

-This answer not only illustrates the respondents versatility, but plays up their team spirit and willingness to pitch in when needed.
+This answer not only illustrates the respondent's versatility, but plays up their team spirit and willingness to pitch in when needed.
+It exudes confidence and willingness.
+Your interview should be peppered with moments like this when your eyes shine with pride.
+Your interviewer will believe every word (of this and of everything that follows).

-In this example, the interviewee recognizes that detail orientation is not surprising for an account, but also knows that it’s a necessary attribute.
+In this example, the interviewee recognizes that detail orientation is not surprising for an accountant, but also knows that it’s a necessary attribute.
 The answer also explains why they enjoy their job.
+This will be a joy to hear for an employer who needs someone to keep an eagle eye on the financials.

 The education field is growing and changing rapidly.
 It’s been my adaptability over the years that has allowed me to be the best teacher possible despite curriculum and technology changes.
 Now, it’s allowing me to transition to the sales of educational materials from the sale of information to students.